coingaming/coney/README.md

 [{#PID<0.972.0>, :connected}]
 ```

-Here is the list of tuples, where first element in tuple is pid of running connection server and second element is connection status.
+Result is a list of tuples, where first element in tuple is a pid of running connection server and second element describes connection status.

 Connection status can be: